webqit/webqit-community.docs/objective-sql/README.md

 [Objective SQL](https://github.com/webqit/objective-sql) is a fullstack, object-oriented SQL for modern apps; one language and one API over diverse data storage technologies - from in-memory storage, to the client-side IndexedDB, to the server-side database like MySQL.

 *Speak the same familiar, powerful SQL language now with object-oriented conventions for relationships.
-Or query your data programmatically using an API.*
+Or query your data programmatically using a succinct API.*

 > [Visit project repo](https://github.com/webqit/objective-sql).